modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ### Key goals of rocket

 - Use markdown as your source
-- Source markdown is readable/useable on github/gitlab/...
+- Source markdown is readable/useable on github/gitlab/etc
 - Encourage separation between Guides/Docs
-- Discourage usage of potentially "rude" language
+- Encourage usage of inclusive language
 - Make sure there are no broken links
 - Allow for interactive demos (of ui elements)
 - Do as much work as possible during building